Homer's Enemy: Legacy

 Despite his minimal screen time in the series overall, Frank Grimes has since been referenced many times in the show, often showing his tombstone, and occasionally mentioning him by name.
+In "Natural Born Kissers", Homer finds a program from Frank's funeral and asks "Whatever happened to that guy?"
 In the season fourteen episode "The Great Louse Detective", it is revealed that he fathered a son named Frank Grimes Jr., who tries and fails to kill Homer.
 The footage of Grimes's death is also shown during the episode.
 He also appears in season twenty-six, as an angel with a halo in the opening sequence of "My Fare Lady", as Homer is exiting his work place.
 In the non-canon season twenty-eight episode "Treehouse of Horror XXVII", the ghost of Frank Grimes joins Sideshow Bob's army of the Simpsons' enemies.

 During the nuclear power plant design contest, one of the entrants is Ralph Wiggum, whose entry is rejected by Mr. Burns.
 When Ralph does not leave the stage, Chief Wiggum says "Ralphie, get off the stage, sweetheart."
 This line was later used as the chorus in the song "Ralph Wiggum" by the Bloodhound Gang.

 In February 2000, the cast of The Simpsons performed a live reading of the episode script at the US Comedy Arts Festival in Aspen, Colorado.

-In an interview with GamesRadar+ in January 2023, Rick and Morty writer Jeff Loveness, who went to write the Marvel Cinematic Universe (MCU) feature films Ant-Man and the Wasp: Quantumania (2023) and Avengers: The Kang Dynasty (2025), cited "Homer's Enemy" and the Frank Grimes character for inspiring the former film's portrayal of M.O.D.O.K., portrayed by Corey Stoll.
+In an interview with GamesRadar+ in January 2023, Rick and Morty writer Jeff Loveness, who went to write the Marvel Cinematic Universe (MCU) feature film Ant-Man and the Wasp: Quantumania (2023), cited "Homer's Enemy" and the Frank Grimes character for inspiring the film's portrayal of Darren Cross / M.O.D.O.K., portrayed by Corey Stoll.